lmiller1990/vue-testing-handbook/src/vuex-getters.md

 }
 ```

-Nothing too exciting - remember that getters receive other gettes as the second argument.
+Nothing too exciting - remember that getters receive other getters as the second argument.
 Since we already have a `poodles` getter, we can use that in `poodlesByAge`.
 By returning a function in `poodlesByAge` that takes an argument, we can pass arguments to getters.
 The `poodlesByAge` getter can be used like this:

 ```js
 computed: {